Report a Problem

 1. Checking for Service Line Leaks

-If you have a “house valve” where the water enters your home or building, you can turn it off to isolate whether a possible leak is indoors or out.
-First turn off all water inside and outside the building and then look at your meter to see if it is moving.
+The house valve, where the water enters the home or building, can help determine whether a possible leak is indoors or out.
+First, turn off all water inside and outside the building and then look at the water meter to see if it is moving.
 If it is moving, turn the house valve off.
-Now go back to meter — if stops moving, it is likely the potential leak is indoors.
+Now go back to the meter — if it stops moving, it is likely the potential leak is indoors.
 If the meter continues to move, the leak is likely in the service line or irrigation system — whatever is between the meter and that valve.

 Toilets alone can leak up to 200 gallons per day.
-The District offers free toilet leak detector dye strips to help you check for flapper valve leaks (you can also use 3-5 drops of food coloring also work for this test).
+The District offers free toilet leak detector dye strips to help check for flapper valve leaks (3-5 drops of food coloring also work for this test).

 3. Checking for Irrigation Leaks

 Customers can use the WaterSmart Portal to view their water use on a 12-24 hour delay, thanks to the District’s intelligent water meter program.
-WaterSmart can be used to see when leaks started, stopped, or got worse.
-You may be able to correlate this data with things you did on your propriety and determine a possible cause of the issue.
+WaterSmart can be used to see when leaks started, stopped or got worse.
+Correlating the data with water-using activities on the property can help find the source of the issue.

-The District recommends that customers who have recently repaired water leaks continue to monitor their water use though WaterSmart for 4-10 days after repairs are made to ensure any work done completely resolved the issue, and periodically afterwords.
-Click here for more information about WaterSmart and i-meters.
+The District recommends that customers who have recently repaired water leaks continue to monitor their water use through WaterSmart for 4-10 days after repairs are made to ensure any work done completely resolved the issue and periodically afterward.
+Learn more about WaterSmart and i-meters.

 Leak Adjustment Program